Gim (food): Floating rafts

 Gim cultivation with floating rafts is the most suitable for mass-production because it is less labor-intensive than rack cultivation.
 This method keeps the laver submerged in the water during both the high and low tides.

 Nutrition

-Gim is known to be abundant in protein, thiamine, riboflavin, and vitamins A, B6, and B12.
-It is also known to have a high content of mineral salts, particularly iodine and iron, and essential amino acids.
-It is considered a very healthy food.
+Gim is known to be abundant in protein, thiamine, riboflavin, and vitamins A, B_{6}, and B_{12}.
+It is also known to have a high content of dietary minerals, particularly iodine and iron, and essential amino acids.

 Culinary uses

 When eaten as a banchan (side dish), dried sheets of gim are toasted with sesame oil or perilla oil, sprinkled with fine salt and cut into squares.
 It may also be deep-fried to make coated fritters called bugak.
-For use in gimbap, the sheets are not toasted, but are instead used in their original dried state.
+For use in gimbap, the sheets are not salted, but are instead only toasted.